If this will be your first time joining us, kindly watch the Training Video before the evening begins. Thank you!

 I was fresh out of graduate school when I discovered the T-Group community in Boulder, Colorado, and I hardly missed a week for over two years.
-I held Sunday nights sacred, and the practice transformed my life-long patterns of judgment and self-criticism into a capacity to fully love myself and find something to love in literally anyone else.
+I held Sunday nights sacred, and the practice transformed my life-long patterns of self-judgment and self-criticism into a capacity to fully love myself and find something to love in literally anyone else.

 Around the same time that I discovered T-Group, I also decided to take my first stab at online dating.
 So when I found myself on a first date, nervous as hell but also bored out of my mind, I decided to just… T-Group.

 What ensued changed both of our lives.

 And when he chose to Reveal himself in return, he learned that his raw, unadulterated truth was actually what opened my heart and turned me on the most.
 This experience set him off on a many-years-long journey of self-reclamation and self-empowerment (one that I only learned about years later, when I ran into him and completely didn’t recognize him and would totally have dated him if I hadn’t been only visiting).

 So I’ve designed these T-Group Speed Dating events to: